microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 * In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks.
 These disks will be used by Azure Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-  > **Note: Depending on the GCP region, make sure you do not have any [SSD quota limit in the region](https://cloud.google.com/compute/quotas), otherwise, the Azure Arc Data Controller kubernetes resources will fail to deploy.**
+  > **NOTE: Depending on the GCP region, make sure you do not have any [SSD quota limit in the region](https://cloud.google.com/compute/quotas), otherwise, the Azure Arc Data Controller kubernetes resources will fail to deploy.**

 * As part of the Windows Server 2019 VM deployment, there are 4 script executions: